(SWRK) SOCIAL WORK

 (2910).
 Overview of social work as profession, including introduction to its value base, knowledge base, and skill base; and roles of social workers in social service agencies.
-Community laboratory experience required.
+Volunteer experience required.
 Two and one-half lecture hours, one and one-half laboratory hours per week.

 SWRK 2911 - Soc Response to Human Need (3)

 Introduction to historical and contemporary issues related to American social welfare systems; analysis of impact on vulnerable populations, value implications, change processes, and culturally relevant concepts of need.

 SWRK 3902 - Human Behavior/Soc Envrnmnt (3)

 Overview of human development from birth through old age; focus on interaction of biological, psychological, and socio-cultural factors; major developmental theories, transitional phases, and variant lifestyles; relevance to social functioning and social work practice.
 PREREQUISITE: SWRK 2010 or 2911 and BIOL 1010/1011, or permission of the undergraduate program coodinator.

 SWRK 3903 - Social Work Practice I (4)